Kvitekvist/auriels-dream-ae/README.md

 ## 3. Optional steps to do after Auriel's Dream is installed
 The game is now ready to launch.
 But you can make a few optional selections before booting.

-### 3.1 Activate the Essential Files and ENB
-This step is optional.
-Here we have 3 categories.
-Opencomposite, ENB / ReShade and Upscaler.

 **ReShade** is a visual improvement, but it cost FPS.

 **Upscaler** is also kind of recommended.
 Choose one.
 You can find these in the Community Shader interface while in game.
 Press the END key to open the menu.